hakim-adamik/agar.io-clone/docs/ISSUES.md

 # Known Issues & Troubleshooting

-## Player Spawn Limit Issue
+## ✅ RESOLVED: Player Spawn Limit Issue

-### Issue Description
+### Issue Description (Historical - Now Resolved)

-When attempting to spawn multiple bot players (or connect many clients), the server appears to have a soft limit of approximately 10 concurrent players when using the `farthest` spawn position mode.
+~~When attempting to spawn multiple bot players (or connect many clients), the server appears to have a soft limit of approximately 10 concurrent players when using the `farthest` spawn position mode.~~

+**STATUS: ✅ RESOLVED via Multi-Arena System**

 ### Root Cause Analysis